Jon Avnet

 Avnet addressed political issues with his fourth film Red Corner in 1997, a movie about the Chinese legal system, starring Richard Gere and Bai Ling.
 Because of Gere's presence and support for Tibet and the Dalai Lama, they could not film in China, and the settings had to be recreated in Southern California.
 Avnet, however, did film a few scenes in Beijing and also put in some footage of actual Chinese executions.
-Avnet was also the executive producer of the 2010 movie Black Swan.
-His production company is Brooklyn Films.

 Personal life

 Avnet has been married to the artist Barbara Brody since 1975.
-They have three children, Alexandra Avnet Costantino, Jacob Avnet, and Lily Avnet.
+They have three children, Alexandra Avnet Costantino, Jacob Avnet, and Lily Avnet; and six grandchildren.